 ❤️ Why you'll love it

-White onions, these have more bite and balance out nicely with the tomatoes.
+- Yellow onion: these have more bite and balance out nicely with the tomatoes.

-Green peppers, added for its sweeter flavors
+- Green peppers: bell pepper is added for its sweeter flavors

-Jalapeño peppers add the spice to the salsa.
+- Jalapeño peppers: add the spice to the salsa.

 For the tomatoes